vimpunk/cratetorrent/README.md

 ## Features

-- Torrent downloads or uploads, with
-- an arbitrary number of peer connections.
+- Multiple torrent downloads or uploads, with an arbitrary number of peer connections.
-- Peers may be specified by their address, or if the torrent's metainfo file contains HTTP trackers, peers are requested from these trackers.
-- Performance is decent:
+- Manually specify seeds to download from.
+- Get peers from HTTP trackers.
+- Basic per-torrent configurability.
+- Decent performance:
   > On my fairly slow internet connection with peak download rates of about 9 MBps, Ubuntu 20.04 LTS (~2.8 GB) is downloaded in about 5 minutes at a download rate of 8-9 MPbs, that is, almost fully utilizing the link.